William Barr Working With Trump To ‘Game The System’ And ‘Frame Narrative’ On Mueller Report, Democrat Warns

 The Trump campaign’s response to at least one such offer is publicly known, however.
 In June of 2016 when Trump’s son, Donald Trump Jr., received an email from a Russia-linked associate offering supposed information that would “incriminate” Democratic nominee Hillary Clinton, according to CNN, Trump Jr. emailed back, saying, “I love it.”

 Trump Jr., Trump’s son-in-law and top adviser Jared Kushner, and Campaign Chair Paul Manafort then met with a group of Russians in Trump Tower, to receive the information, which they claim was never delivered.
-But according to University of California-Irvine law professor Richard L. Hasen, writing in Slate, the meeting itself was crime that could have been charged by Mueller but for reasons that Barr did not explain, was not.
+But according to University of California-Irvine law professor Richard L. Hasen, writing in Slate, the meeting itself was a crime that could have been charged by Mueller but for reasons that Barr did not explain, was not.

 “Federal law makes it a potential crime for any person to ‘solicit’ (that is, expressly or impliedly ask for) the contribution of ‘anything of value’ from a foreign citizen,” Hasen wrote.

 “Despite this seemingly strong case, Mueller never indicted Trump Jr. or anyone else for federal campaign finance violations.”